cvs-health/android-compose-accessibility-techniques/doc/components/TextFieldControls.md

 1. Set the `TextField` `label` property.
 2. Remediate the keyboard trap that makes Tabs part of the `TextField` data:
     1. Debounce focus changes with `Modifier.onFocusChanged()`.
     2. Remember the focus state after debouncing.
-  3. Apply `Modifier.onPreviewKeyEvent()` to handle keyboard activity (Tab, Shift+Tab, and Enter), if the field remained focused after debouncing, and before the key event became part of the `TextField` data.
+    3. Apply `Modifier.onPreviewKeyEvent()` to handle keyboard activity (Tab, Shift+Tab, Enter, and Up/Down direction pad keys), if the field remained focused after debouncing, and before the key event became part of the `TextField` data.
 3. Set soft keyboard type and options with the `TextField` `keyboardOptions` property.
 See [Keyboard Types and Options](../interactions/KeyboardTypes.md) for details.
 4. Set the appropriate soft keyboard actions using the `TextField` `keyboardOptions` `imeAction` property and the `TextField` `keyboardActions` property.
 See [Keyboard Actions](../interactions/KeyboardActions.md) for details.